About us

 Competence network for the Affolter Model®

-The APW defines perceptual disorders according to the Affolter Model® (Affolter, 1987) and promotes research as well as further education and training in this field.
-The APW was founded in 1975 and is committed to improving the quality of life of people with perceptual disorders.
+The APW defines desorders of perception according to the Affolter Model® (Affolter, 1987) and promotes research, continuing education, and professional training in this field.
+Founded in 1975, the APW is dedicated to improving the quality of life of people with disorders of perception.

-The APW is the leading organization for professional work with the Affolter Model®, a concept for the promotion and support of people with perceptual disorders.
-It pursues an interdisciplinary approach that brings together specialists from various fields.
-It also offers a strong network for exchanges between those affected, relatives and professionals.
+The APW is the leading organization for professional work with the Affolter Model®, a concept designed to support and assist people with disorders of perception.
+It follows an interdisciplinary approach, bringing together professionals from various fields.
+In addition, it provides a strong network for exchange between those affected, their families, and professionals.

 For the best possible support

-The APW is committed to the further development and dissemination of the Affolter Model® in order to provide the best possible support for people with perceptual disorders.
-The dissemination and application of the new therapeutic approach required the founding of the APW for the coordination of content and organization across Switzerland's borders.
+The APW is committed to the ongoing development and dissemination of the Affolter Model® to provide the best possible support for people with disorders of perception.
+The introduction and practical application of this new therapeutic approach led to the founding of the APW, which coordinates content and organization across Switzerland’s borders.

 Get to know us

-The Executive Board meets at regular intervals.
-It deals with all matters relating to the Affolter Model® and coordinates the Event dates.
-It organizes its own information events and coordinates others in cooperation with others.
-Individual Board members represent the concerns of the APW and those affected in various specialist groups.
+The Executive Board meets regularly to handle all matters related to the Affolter Model® and to coordinate event dates.
+It organizes its own information sessions and collaborates with others to coordinate additional events.
+Individual board members represent the interests of the APW and of those affected in various professional groups.

 Sabine Augstein portrait photo